Mar

 3

-Knitting and Crochet with Ashley
+Knitting with Ashley

-Knitting and Crochet with Ashley
+Knitting with Ashley

-Monday, February 3rd, 5:30 pm (In-Person)
+Monday, March 3rd, 5:30 pm (In Person)

 Ashley Edmund is a fiber artist with years of experience in an array of techniques.
 She is excited to share her passion for knitting with her fellow Shelter Islanders.

-This program will take place in person at the library trailer.
+This program will take place in person at the Library Trailer.

 View Event →